Visiting some amazing points of interest of north-west Scotland in an epic road-trip.

 One thing that still stands strong is its over 100 years old smokestack.

 Having an interest in such industrial sites, I went to get a closer look at it.
 I also got another fresh shower as a bonus.
-Weather here changes sharply, and it adds glamour to the location.
+The weather here changes sharply, and it adds glamour to the location.

 By the time we went up the loch, the weather was different again.